 Everyone likes to know if they are doing a good job and to receive a compliment.
 Here at the Trust we want to know if we are providing a good service.
 If you have experienced a good service from any of our staff, please let us know.
 We will use this information to help improve other areas of service in our hospitals.
 Please email us on firstname.lastname@example.org with your positive feedback.

-You can also post your comments publicly on the NHS Choices feedback page.
+You can also post your comments publicly on the Care Opinion page.

 Whatever experience you have had, good or bad, Healthwatch Croydon want to hear it to help contribute to improving services.
 You can have your say on their easy-to-use feedback form on mobile, tablet or PC at www.healthwatchcroydon.co.uk which takes just a few minutes to fill in.
 This means you can leave feedback just after you have received care – you don’t need to wait.
 All comments received enter their feedback centre and even if you leave your name and details, the comments are still treated anonymously.

 Raising your concerns/complaints

 If you have any comments, questions or concerns about the service or treatment you have received please raise them with the staff looking after you or responsible for your care so we can address and resolve them at the time.
 If you do not feel able to raise your concerns with staff or do not get a satisfactory response you should contact our PALS and complaints team by emailing email@example.com

 You can contact our PALS and complaints team by telephoning, emailing, writing or in person at:

 Croydon Health Services

 Walk-in hours: Monday to Friday (excluding bank holidays) 9.30am-4pm.

 You can also contact us if you want to: